Quaker Africa Interest Group (QAIG)

 Peace Works Zimbabwe

-Peace Works Zimbabwe supports two peace building projects in Zimbabwe: Alternatives to Violence (AVP) training and Peace Clubs in Schools.
+Peace Works Zimbabwe raises money, mostly from British and European Quakers, to support two peacebuilding projects in Zimbabwe: Alternatives to Violence (AVP) training for community groups and Peace Clubs in Schools.
 Both of these projects are managed locally by Alternatives to Violence Zimbabwe (AVPZ), based in Bulawayo Friends Meeting House.

-The Alternatives to Violence training is delivered free of charge to a wide variety of community groups, including NGO and church leaders, prison staff, women at risk of abuse, men’s groups, young people, and orphans and vulnerable young people.
-PHOTO-2023-01-07-14-46-28
+The Alternatives to Violence training is delivered free of charge to a wide variety of community groups, including NGO and church leaders, prison staff, social workers, women at risk of abuse, sex workers, men’s groups, young people, and orphans and vulnerable young people.
+A recent development, in cooperation with the Ministry of Women and Small and Medium Enterprises, is the training of the owners of small and medium businesses, who often encounter conflict and threats of violence.

-The Peace Clubs in schools projects, trains teachers in mediation and AVP techniques whilst also encouraging them to run voluntary Peace Clubs in their schools for students.
+The Peace Clubs in Schools project, trains teachers in mediation and AVP techniques whilst also encouraging them to run voluntary Peace Clubs in their schools for students.
 Students become ambassadors for peace and justice in their schools, including offering peer mediation and conflict resolution training.
-The presence of a Peace Club in the school has been shown to have a marked impact on the ethos of many schools.
+The presence of a Peace Club in the school has been shown to have a positive impact on the peaceful ethos of many schools.
+Peace-building has been shown to build resilience in young people; Zimbabwe youth face many adverse circumstances at the present time.

-Peace Works Zimbabwe is an adopted concern of Milton Keynes Local Meeting and Luton and Leighton Area Meeting and is in the process of applying to become a Quaker Recognised Body.
+Peace Works Zimbabwe is an adopted concern of Milton Keynes Local Meeting and Luton and Leighton Area Meeting and is a Quaker Recognised Body.

 Contact details: